People who care

 Support

-To ensure the voice of the child and family informs all activities of the network.
+To offer support to healthcare providers, to children and to families, ensuring the voice of the child and family informs all activities of the network.
 To promote care for the caregiver.

-To provide evidence-based and culturally relevant education and resources on children’s palliative care for professionals and caregivers.
+To provide evidence-based and culturally relevant education on children’s palliative care for professionals and caregivers and to drive the research agenda for evidence-based children’s palliative care in our country.
 Find our online courses at www.academy.patchsa.org

 Download our brochure: PatchSA Brochure 2023